iobroker-community-adapters/ioBroker.telegram/README.md

 * (BuZZy1337) Bugfix for not yet completely implemented feature

 ### 1.4.2 (2019-02-18)
-* (BuZZy1337) fix for recipients containing withespaces
+* (BuZZy1337) fix for recipients containing spaces
 * (BuZZy1337) change loglevel of "getMe" info-messages to debug
 * (bluefox) fix scroll in firefox